The biggest trends in content and tech: CTO interview

-What are currently the largest trends within content management technology that will impact both developers and editors?
+In this interview with the CTO of Enonic, we discuss the largest trends within content management technology that will impact both developers and editors.

 Written by Vegard Ottervig on

-What are currently the largest trends within content management technology that will impact both developers and editors?
+In this interview with the CTO of Enonic, we discuss the largest trends within content management technology that will impact both developers and editors.

 Written by Vegard Ottervig on